 So, let’s dive into the concept of KPIs,

 Digital marketing KPIs are key metrics that you use to measure the success of your online marketing campaigns, strategies, or activities.
 KPIs provide insights into various aspects of digital marketing, such as audience engagement, conversions, website traffic, brand awareness, and return on investment (ROI).
-These metrics help marketers assess the success of their efforts, make data-driven decisions, and optimize their marketing strategies.
+These metrics help marketers assess the success of their efforts, make data-driven decisions, and optimise their marketing strategies.

 There are many benefits of tracking key performance indicators for digital marketing.
 Some of them are mentioned below: